MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 from the mobile API, adding layers of conditional logic to the codebase.
 Error handling requires two different vocabularies, as a mobile app might need specific codes to trigger native UI alerts while a web app expects descriptive HTML status messages.
+Analytics and logging become cluttered, making it harder to distinguish whether a spike in